jaimicore/matrix-clustering_stand-alone/README.md

 To avoid long commands when the input are many motif collections, we opted for a simple file format.
 The input file (`-i`) must be a tab-delimited file providing the following information (in the following order; no header):

-1. Motif file path
+1. Motif collection file path
-2. Collection name: an alias given to the motif file
+2. Collection name (i.e. an alias given to the motif file)
-3. Motif format: see above for the list of supported format.
+3. Motif format: see above for the list of supported formats.

 Each line in this table should correspond to a different motif file.